AhmedAly04/Breast_Cancer_Project/README.md

 ## 🌐 Web App with Streamlit.

-- Streamlit form takes user inputs for ride parameters.
+- Streamlit form takes user inputs.
 - Backend loads the trained model and processes features.
 - Prediction Clearly displays the diagnosis and the probability of the result.